Which of the following is the correct chemical equation for photo... | Channels for Pearson+

 1

-Recognize that the products of photosynthesis are glucose (C6H12O6) and oxygen (O2).
-This is a key aspect of the photosynthesis process, where light energy is converted into chemical energy stored in glucose.
+Understand the role of light energy in photosynthesis.
+Light energy is essential for the conversion of carbon dioxide and water into glucose and oxygen.

-Understand that the process of photosynthesis requires light energy, which is absorbed by chlorophyll in the chloroplasts of plant cells.
-This energy is used to drive the chemical reaction.
+Write the general chemical equation for photosynthesis: 6 CO2 + 6 H2O + light energy → C6H12O6 + 6 O2.
+This equation shows the transformation of reactants into products with the help of light energy.

-Write the balanced chemical equation for photosynthesis.
-The general equation is: 6 CO2 + 6 H2O + light energy → C6H12O6 + 6 O2.
-This equation shows that six molecules of carbon dioxide and six molecules of water, in the presence of light energy, produce one molecule of glucose and six molecules of oxygen.
+Balance the chemical equation.
+Ensure that the number of atoms for each element is equal on both sides of the equation.
+In this case, there are 6 carbon atoms, 12 hydrogen atoms, and 18 oxygen atoms on both sides.

-Verify the stoichiometry of the equation to ensure it is balanced.
-Check that the number of atoms of each element on the reactant side (left) is equal to the number on the product side (right).
-For photosynthesis, there are 6 carbon atoms, 12 hydrogen atoms, and 18 oxygen atoms on both sides of the equation.
+Compare the given options with the balanced chemical equation for photosynthesis to identify the correct one.
+The correct equation should reflect the transformation of carbon dioxide and water into glucose and oxygen using light energy.

 Watch next